 How to Cite

 Roscher, Mieke: Cheetah (and Dog!)
-Politics: Interspecies Relations and the Colonial Legacy of Cheetah Conservation Programs in South(ern) African, in Andratschke, Claudia, Hoes, Charlotte Marlene and Krieger, Annekathrin (Eds.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net-ART-Books, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 6), p.
+Politics: Interspecies Relations and the Colonial Legacy of Cheetah Conservation Programs in South(ern) African, in Andratschke, Claudia, Hoes, Charlotte Marlene and Krieger, Annekathrin (Eds.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 6), p.
 166–183. https://doi.org/10.11588/arthistoricum.1415.c20438

 License (Chapter)